jazzband/django-analytical/docs/index.rst

-If you want to help out with development of django-analytical, by posting detailed bug reports, suggesting new features or other analytics services to support, or doing some development work yourself, please use the `GitHub project page`_:

-* Use the `issue tracker`_ to discuss bugs and features.
+If you want to help out with development of django-analytical, by posting detailed bug reports, suggesting new features or other analytics services to support, or doing some development work yourself, please see use the `GitHub project page`_.
+Use the `issue tracker`_ to discuss bugs and features.

-* If you want to do the work yourself, great!
+If you want to work on it yourself, great!
 Clone the repository, make changes and send a pull request.
-Please create a new issue to discuss it first, and to keep people from stepping on each others toes.
+Please do create a new issue to discuss your plans.

-* Of course, you can always send ideas and patches to joost@cassee.net.
+Of course, you can always send ideas and patches to joost@cassee.net.

 .. _`GitHub project page`: http://github.com/jcassee/django-analytical
 .. _`issue tracker`: http://github.com/jcassee/django-analytical/issues